Today’s article is especially for those who perform for school groups, though this will benefit people who work with senior populations too.

 (See why they need an acronym?)

-I think of them as a clearinghouse of musicians (very few right now!), lecturers, presenters, museums, and other “content providers” who are available to do Skype-like presentations.
+I think of them as a clearinghouse of musicians (very few right now!), lecturers, presenters, museums, and other “content providers” who are available to do Zoom-like presentations.

 Well, for schools (90% of all CILC bookings), libraries (5%), and retirement communities, museums, and others (a combined 5%).

-YOU: “Yeah, but I don’t know anything about performing online.”
+YOU: “Yeah, but I don’t know much about performing online.”

 ME: “No problem – this article on live streaming your performances has you covered.”